yoleitza/Netflix/README.md

 # Netflix
-The Creating Table from Netflix Data file, creates a table called OriginalData from te .csv file that is later used in the Module 3 exercise.
+The Creating Table from Netflix Data file, creates a table called OriginalData from the .csv file that is later used in the Module 3 exercise.
 This file has some code to extract data from the OriginalData relation.
 SQL Exercise from Module 3 using a Netflix Data file SQL Server class exercise using a Netflix data file.